Date of Award

 Doctor of Philosophy (PHD)

 Global Leadership - with a specialization in Corporate and Organizational Management

 The intelligence quotients for intellectual ability or expertise in work environments are no longer leading factors in being hired or promoted (Cherniss & Goleman, 2001; Wolff, Druskat, Koman, & Messer, 2006).
 More recently, what appears to matter more importantly is competence for effective people management skills (Ashkanasy & Dashborough, 2003; Diggins, 2004; Douglas, Frink, & Ferris, 2004; Silberman, 2001; Wolff et al., 2006).
 One research question and five hypotheses were generated for the study to gain a better understanding of the relationships and factors contributing to emotional intelligence and individual workplace performance, and to elucidate which of the two emotional intelligence models in this study has better explanatory power for individual workplace performance.

 Goldsmith, Tina Bauer, "Relationships Between Emotional Intelligence and Individual Workplace Performance" (2008).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 255.